 After a short flight to Dan Nang this morning, we drive on to Hoi An.
 Hoi An is a pretty little town, with history written all over it.
 Blending Japanese, Chinese, Vietnamese and European influences, this former port town is an unusual mix of architectural styles.
 You’ll get a real feel for this town when you walk through the UNESCO World Heritage Listed old quarter with our Local Guide, who’ll tell you the story behind the old merchant shops, the 400-year-old Japanese covered bridge and the pretty pagoda.
 This afternoon, it’s free time to either relax back at the hotel pool or get some clothes made.
 Hoi An is known for its beautiful cloths and colourful silks, and there are loads of tailors ready to whip up some made-to-order threads in record breaking time.
 One tip is to bring some clothes you like from home with you - the tailors can make almost exact copies of the patterns!
 They also have designs in their shops to choose from.
 As the sun sets, we head out on bikes with a Local Guide into the surrounding countryside for a look at the gorgeous scenery.
 Cruise past rice fields and traditional homes before riding riverside back into town.
 Choose an optional Vietnamese cooking class tonight and taste why this food has such a good reputation.
 Cook up 4 traditional dishes - you’ll even get to enjoy eating them afterward.

-A short drive from Hoi An are the famous Marble Mountains, a collection of 5 peaks that represent the 5 Elements in Vietnamese folk lore – metal, wood, earth, fire and water.
-Our local guide will take us on a tour through the Thuy Son caves and grottos which are home to some of the most beautiful and intricate stone carvings in the area.
+A short drive from Hoi An are the famous Marble Mountains where (if you choose to explore) you can see a collection of 5 peaks that represent the 5 Elements in Vietnamese folk lore – metal, wood, earth, fire and water.
+Our local guide would be delighted to take us on a tour through the Thuy Son caves and grottos which are home to some of the most beautiful and intricate stone carvings in the area.
 The Marble Mountains were also the hiding place of the US Forces during the Vietnam Conflict and even a military hospital!
 Hear about the history while taking in panoramic views and later, kick back at An Bang Beach before heading back to Hoi An for more ME Time.

 Back on the coach we travel through the “Pass of the Ocean Clouds”, on to the former imperial city of Hue.
 Keep your camera handy for the incredible coastal views and rolling green hills along the way.
 We start our time in mellow Hue with a visit to the imperial Tu Duc Mausoleum.
 Our Local Guide will give you the story on this 'poet Emperor' and ancient burial rites as you walk around the intricately decorated pavilions, gorgeous gardens, and lotus flower ponds.
 Take your time to view the statues and colourful artwork.
 The next spot we stop at is the 7-story Thien Mu Pagoda.
 Learn about the legend behind its construction plus the events surrounding the notorious Hue Buddhist massacre.